 Jesus’ final description of the kingdom citizen, “persecuted for righteousness’ sake,” is one of Peter’s major themes.
 “Now who is there to harm you if you are zealous for what is good?
 But even if you should suffer for righteousness' sake, you will be blessed.
 Have no fear of them, nor be troubled, but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame.
 For it is better to suffer for doing good, if that should be God's will, than for doing evil” (1 Pet 3.13-17).

 We commonly use 1 Pet 3.13-17 as an exhortation to evangelize.
 Peter shows us how to address outsiders: begin by honoring Christ in our hearts; be ready to offer a defense to anyone who asks; make our defenses with gentleness and respect.
 All of this is framed by our Christ-like suffering.
 Our suffering is an opportunity to invite outsiders into the kingdom, and we make that invitation by modeling Christ’s suffering.
 The Crucified Christ is what we are advertising when we defend the Faith to outsiders.
+We cannot sugar-coat the Gospel.
+To follow Christ is to participate in His persecution and death.
 If we want to be in the kingdom, and if we want to bring others into the kingdom, we have to get good at suffering as Christ suffered.

 It’s impossible to overstate how challenging it is to live out all of these ideals.
 We can begin by making sure we have embraced the values of the kingdom as our values.
 What’s important to you?
 What makes you who you are?
 The world tells us that freedom and wealth are the most important things in life.
-Are you affirming that, or are you affirming what Jesus says: “Seek first the kingdom of God and His righteousness” (Mat 6.33)?
+Does your life affirm that worldly message of lust and pride, or does it affirm the message of the Gospel: “Seek first the kingdom of God and His righteousness” (Mat 6.33)?